Shariq-20/Shariq-20/README.md

 # Welcome to my GitHub Profile!

 ## About Me
 I'm a passionate tech enthusiast and constantly exploring new technologies and enhancing my skills.

-- Warwick Alum: Mastered the art of data at Warwick—love all things analytics!
+- Recently graduated with an MSc in Business Analytics from Warwick Business School and mastered the art of data — love all things analytics!
-- Data Whiz: Big on Python, R, and SQL.
-I make data meaningful and fun.
-- Chart Master: From data to visuals, I create clean, impactful charts with Power BI and Excel.

 Below are some of the technologies I work with: